matsola/biofertilizer-report/casestudy.md

 Instead of tilling or cultivating the beds, they use a broad fork to aerate the beds before the growing season and cover the beds with plastic during the winter.

+The tests were conducted in the greenhouse, which had relatively poor tomato conditions.
+The growing medium is semi-decomposed animal bedding (cow).

+Remark: the experiment bed had possibly a bit better conditions that the test bed.

 ### Gardeners from Bee Urban

 Bee Urban[[8][BU]] is a company based in Stockholm, Sweden that specializes in the design, construction, and maintenance of urban gardens that provide habitats for insects, animals, and birds, while also providing recreational areas for humans.
 They typically create meadow-like environments, often on rooftops, using specific species of flowers that are beneficial for bumble bees, solitary bees, and other insects.